SupTan85/int/README.md

 # int

 This Project is math and calculate for large data in Lua. **Waring this module is in beta !!**

+why this module name is "int"? because in this module alway use integer to calculate math!

 ## Feature